backupbrew/switchbrew/USB services.md

 #### GetReportData

 No input.
 Returns 0x84 bytes of report data from the endpoint.
+Seems to be eventually loaded from state, since this doesn't trigger any USB bus activity.

 #### Stall